-Liz has 4 boys, the youngest 2 are twins.
-They are aged 13 and one of them is affected by CMV.
+Liz has 4 boys, the youngest two are twins.
+They are aged 16 and one of them is affected by CMV and has cochlear implants.

-Sarah's son was born with some symptoms of CMV but he was not diagnosed until he was nearly 3 years old.
-Initially, his problems appeared to be physical and he had calcification of the brain.
-He is profoundly deaf and this was also diagnosed late.
-He is now aged 18 and has a cochlear implant.
-After much determination he has overcome most of the motor issues and balance issues.
-Due to his deafness and a language disorder he is academically behind his peers and is at a special school for the deaf.
-Her son is very happy, outgoing and has a great sense of humour.
+Sarah's son was born with some symptoms of CMV but was not diagnosed until he was nearly 3 years old.
+He is now aged 18, profoundly deaf with a cochlear implant.
+After much determination he has overcome most of his earlier motor and balance issues.
+He is very happy and outgoing and has a great sense of humour.

-Jan's granddaughter was born with CMV.
-She is severely affected but is a strong little lady with the most amazing smile.
+Jan's granddaughter was born with CMV and is severely affected.
 As a Teacher of the Deaf, Jan was barely aware of CMV, let alone the possible consequences.